jfloff/grpc-spring-boot-examples/README.md

 # gRPC Spring Boot Examples

-Collection of working examples of [gRPC](http://www.grpc.io) application running on top of [Spring Boot](https://projects.spring.io/spring-boot/).
-We used the [LogNet/grpc-spring-boot-starter](https://github.com/LogNet/grpc-spring-boot-starter), and ported available examples to work OOTB.
-We added a client service to all the examples.
+Collection of working examples of [gRPC](http://www.grpc.io)-based applications running on top of [Spring Boot](https://projects.spring.io/spring-boot/).
+We used the [LogNet/grpc-spring-boot-starter](https://github.com/LogNet/grpc-spring-boot-starter) gradle plugin, and ported available examples to work OOTB.

+Although the provided examples have unit tests that work as clients, we adopt a more in-action example and add a client service.
+This is useful when you want to bootstrap microservices.
 We also setup a Docker-ready deployment.
-Running examples is now easy peasy lemon squeezy!

 **Feel free to submit a PR for other examples or improvements existing ones!**

 ## Run
-Just go into one of the examples subfolders, and run `docker-compose up`!
+Running examples is easy peasy lemon squeezy!
+Just go into one of the examples subfolders, and **run `docker-compose up`**!
 That's it!

 ## Examples
-* `greeter`: client sends a name for the server, and the server replies with a greeting.
+* **`greeter`**: client sends a name for the server, and the server replies with a greeting.
 Client name is passed as an env variable in the `docker-compose.yml`.
+Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

+* **`greeter-interceptors`**: Same as greeter but we add an interceptor to the server(`NonBeanInterceptor.java`) even though server is not a `@Bean`.
+Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

+* **`greeter-bean-interceptors`**: Same as greeter but we add an interceptor to the server(`LogInterceptor.java`).
+Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

 ## Requirements